Pam Ismail, Ph.D., PPIC Founder and Director, [email protected]

 Chenfeng Lu is passionate about commercialization of novel technologies for a healthy and sustainable food future.
 Before joining PPIC he was an entrepreneur managing a portfolio that includes funding from NSF, MN state and global VCs.
 Dr. Lu has been active in driving circular economy frameworks, notably developing mycelium-derived ingredients and engineering recombinant muscle proteins to resolve techno-functional barriers in food and adjacent industries.
 His prior work experience includes serving as a scientist with the Cargill and Yield 10 Biosciences.
 Chenfeng Lu holds a Ph.D. in Food Science from Univ.
 Of Wisconsin-Madison, as well B.S. and M.S. in bioengineering from Jiangnan Univ (China).
 In his spare time, he likes to travel, golf and spend time with his family.

-Taylor Otness, B.S., Operations Manager, [email protected]
+Taylor Otness, B.S., Research Project Manager, [email protected]

 Adiella Abelseth, BGS-Education, Communications Generalist, [email protected]